 Make sure to choose a username that’s less than 30 characters.
 Ideally, the name is searchable through a keyword.
 It should also be consistent with the username you use on other social media platforms.

 Your bio should include up to 150 characters.
 It’s a great idea to include a clickable link to your website.
 This is the only place where you can include a clickable link in your Instagram account, so it’s an important way to optimize your account.

 2) Create and promote a dedicated hashtag.

-If your account name is Jennie’s Candies, consider creating the #jenscandies hashtag.
-Thus, whenever you want to check conversations related to your brand, you can simply check the hashtag.
+If your account name is Jennie’s Candies, consider creating the #jenniescandies hashtag.
+Whenever you want to check conversations about your brand, you can just check the hashtag.